AlphaGenes/AlphaImpute2/peeling_notes.md

 - Time seems to be split pretty evenly between the anterior and posterior computation terms.
 - On the whole, the posterior term seems to dominate compared to the anterior term (usually by a factor of ~2).
 - Estimating the segregation appears to be fairly low cost.
-- There do not seem to be any obvious speed gains.
+- There do not seem to be any obvious speed bottlenecks.

 Memory
 --

-The memory storage takes place inside `jit_Peeling_Individual` in `ImputationIndividual`.
+The storage of values takes place inside `jit_Peeling_Individual` in `ImputationIndividual`.
 The main costs are:

 - three `4xnLoci float32`s:
     - anterior
     - penetrance
     - genotypeProbabilities
 - For individuals with offspring there are an additional two `4xnloci float32`s:
     - posterior
     - newPosterior
 - one `2xnLoci float32`:
     - segregation

 There are a lot of possible places to obtain substantial memory savings.
 - For all individuals
     - Because the anterior terms segregate independently, this could be reduced down to `2xnLoci float32`, and re-calculated on the fly.
     - all of the 4xnLoci float32s could potentially be stored as int8s with some conversion from int8->float32.
 We don't actually need these terms to be very accurate (as long as we can still accurately call values).
 - Individuals without offspring
     - For individuals without offspring we only ever use their called genotypes (with just the penetrance term) and segregation estimates in the peeling.
     - These terms come to play in the context of the posterior term for their parents.
     - This means we could potentially just save their genotypes, haplotypes, and segregation estimate.
     - If we need to call the individual in the future, we can re-calculate their anterior term on the fly, and recombine with the individual's genotype.
 - For individuals with offspring:
     - We only ever use the penetrance+posterior or penetrance+anterior+posterior.
 We could calculate and store these values explicitly instead of storing them independently and re-calculating the genotype probabilities.
     - We currently store the posterior estimates as a list and re-add.
 We could instead store the values as a single matrix and just add each time.
 We need to be careful with the parallel updates on this term though.